-If the leaves of your Monstera Deliciosa have brown spots on them, then it means you are providing it with direct sunlight, which is harmful to it.
+If the leaves of your Monstera Deliciosa have brown spots on them, it means you are providing it with direct sunlight, which is harmful.
 Always keep your plant under bright, indirect sunlight.

 Does Monstera Deliciosa like grow lights?

 Grow lights work well for a Monstera Deliciosa.
-Make sure they are not too close to your plant and ensure that your Monstera gets sufficient light from the grow light.
-The light is often measured in lumen, lux, PAR or FC (foot candle).
+Ensure they are not too close to your plant and that your Monstera gets sufficient light from the grow light.
+The light is often measured in lumen, lux, PAR, or FC (foot candle).
 A good value to aim for is around 1000-2500 FC.
 The emitted color should be as close to daylight as possible.
 Aim for 5500 degrees Kelvin.

 - Avoid direct sunlight for more than 3-4 hours a day